Myrina, Greece: Climate

 The climate in Lemnos is mainly Mediterranean.
-Myrina has a hot summer Mediterranean climate(Köppen:Csa) The winters are generally mild, but there will be a snowfall occasionally.
+Myrina has a hot summer Mediterranean climate(Köppen:Csa).
+The winters are generally mild, but there is occasionally a snowfall.
 Strong winds are a feature of the island, especially in August and in winter time, hence its nickname "the wind-ridden one" (in Greek, Ανεμόεσσα).
 The temperature is typically 2 to 5 degrees Celsius less than in Athens, especially in summertime.
 Myrina is relatively dry, due to the rain shadow caused by the Pindus Mountains.